The Foundations of Māori Martial Culture

 Spiritual and Ritual Dimensions of War

 Māori warfare was inseparable from the spiritual world.
-Victory or defeat was attributed to the favor of the gods, and rituals governed every stage of conflict—from the planning of a campaign to the treatment of captives.
+Victory or defeat was attributed to the favor of gods and ancestors, and rituals governed every stage of conflict—from planning campaigns to treating captives and disposing of enemy dead.
+This spiritual framework provided meaning and structure to warfare while also imposing constraints on how conflict could be conducted.

 Karakia and Tapu